ergs0204/Pyleet/README.md

 Pyleet is a Python tool that allows you to **run and test your LeetCode Python solutions locally** with minimal modification.
 It bridges the gap between LeetCode's online environment and local development, making it easier to debug and verify your solutions offline.

 ---
 ## Features

-- Run LeetCode Python solutions locally without modifying your original code
+- **Local Testing**: Run LeetCode Python solutions locally without modifying code.
-- Provide test cases in a separate file (`.txt` or `.json`)
+- **Test Case Flexibility**: Support for `.txt` and `.json` test case files.
-- Simple CLI command: `pyleet solution.py --testcases cases.txt`
+- **Intuitive CLI**: Run tests easily with commands like `pyleet solution.py --testcases cases.txt`.
-- **Built-in ListNode and TreeNode classes** - No need to define common LeetCode classes yourself!
-- **Three usage patterns** - Automatic fallback, explicit import, or custom override
-- **Flexible method selection** - Automatic selection based on input types OR explicit method specification
+- - **Smart Method Detection**: Automatically selects methods based on input types or allows explicit selection with `--method`.
-- **↔Bidirectional serialization** - Both input deserialization and output serialization
-- **Enhanced custom class support** - Any class structure supported, no `val` attribute required
-- Supports all common LeetCode data structures (lists, integers, strings, TreeNode, ListNode, and more)
-- Easy installation via `pip` (coming soon) or `setup.py`
+- **Built-in Data Structures**: Includes `ListNode` and `TreeNode` with automatic serialization, eliminating boilerplate code.
+- **Customizable Execution**: Choose automatic fallback, explicit imports, or custom class overrides for flexible usage.
+- **Broad Data Support**: Seamlessly handles lists, integers, strings, and custom classes with bidirectional serialization.
-- Robust error handling and comparison strategies
+- **Clear Error Reporting**: Provides detailed feedback and comparison for accurate test results.
+- **Debugging Support**: Displays `print()` output from solutions in test results for easier debugging.

 ---
 ## Installation